davidde/notes/BASH.md

 You can specify another path to find items in, like so:
 $ find app
 This will return everything contained in the app directory (which should itself be in the current directory;
-otherwise specify an absolute path).
-Some of find’s power comes from it’s ability to filter which files or directories it 'selects'.
+otherwise specify an absolute path).Some of find’s power comes from it’s ability to filter which files or directories it 'selects'.
 It does this by using **'tests'**, e.g.:
 -type: f (file) or d (directory)
 $ find app -type f
 Find all files in the app directory, including files in its subdirectories.
 -maxdepth 1: Do not recurse into subdirectories.
 $ find -type f -maxdepth 1
 Find all files in the current directory, excluding files in its subdirectories.
 -name: Takes a glob that will be matched against the base of the filename (filepath without leading directories).
 $ find -name '*.ntl'
 Find all files with the extension '.ntl' in the current working directory and its subdirectories.
 -path: Same as -name, but applies to the whole filepath (including leading directories).
 -regex: takes a regex pattern.
 -amin 5: returns files last **a**ccessed less than 5 minutes ago.
 -mmin 5: returns files last **m**odified less than 5 minutes ago.
 -atime 5: returns files last **a**ccessed less than 5 days ago.
 -mtime 5: returns files last **m**odified less than 5 days ago.
 -user 'uname': returns files owned by user 'uname'.
 -group 'gname': returns files owned by group 'gname'.
 On top of that, find can also directly do something with the results it finds; it accomplishes this with **actions**:
 -delete: Deletes the files that were found.
 Be careful!
 First run without the -delete flag, so you see which files will be deleted.